huggingface/blog/trl-peft.md

 We tested these steps on a 24GB NVIDIA 4090 GPU.
 While it is possible to perform the entire training run on a 24 GB GPU, the full training runs were untaken on a single A100 on the 🤗 reseach cluster.

 The first step in the training process was fine-tuning on the pretrained model.
-Typically this would require several high-end 80GB A100 GPUs, so we chose to training a low rank adapter.
-We treated this a Causal Language modeling setting and trained for one epoch of examples from the [imdb](https://huggingface.co/datasets/imdb) dataset, which features movie reviews and labels indicating whether they are of positive of negative sentiment.
+Typically this would require several high-end 80GB A100 GPUs, so we chose to train a low rank adapter.
+We treated this as a Causal Language modeling setting and trained for one epoch of examples from the [imdb](https://huggingface.co/datasets/imdb) dataset, which features movie reviews and labels indicating whether they are of positive or negative sentiment.

 | ![loss-20b](assets/133_trl_peft/loss-20b.png) |
 |:--:|
 | <b> Training loss during one epoch of training of a gpt-neox-20b model for one epoch on the imdb dataset</b>|

-In order to take the adapted model and perform further finetuning with RL, we first needed to combine the adapted weights, this was achieved by loading the pretrained model and adapter in 16-bit floating point and summary with weight matrices (with the appropirate scaling applied).
+In order to take the adapted model and perform further finetuning with RL, we first needed to combine the adapted weights, this was achieved by loading the pretrained model and adapter in 16-bit floating point and summary with weight matrices (with the appropriate scaling applied).

 Finally, we could then fine-tune another low-rank adapter, on top of the frozen imdb-finetuned model.
 We use an [imdb sentiment classifier](https://huggingface.co/lvwerra/distilbert-imdb) to provide the rewards for the RL algorithm.